juane619/GUI-QAP/README.md

 Execution:
   1. Clone or download de git repository
-  2. Run 'java -jar "guiQAP.jar" '
+  2. Run 'java -jar "guiQAP.jar" ' or double click in .jar file (open with Java).

 Use:
 1. Chargue the instance (different in size).